Digital Photography Tips, Tutorials and Resources

 But not all plugins are created equal.
 Some are specialized with great development and support.
 Others are broken and defunct.
 And because there isn’t necessarily a “WordPress Store” that contains all verified apps, choosing the right plugin for the job can seem like the Wild West.

 Here, we’ll give you a quick rundown of some of the best WordPress plugins available for free on WordPress.
-We chose popular, established plugins that have large user bases and that are under regular development as of July 2020.
+We chose popular, established plugins that have large user bases and that are under regular development.

 In this article, we’ll cover: